PCLAeroParams/TChem-atm/docs/installation.md

 To build/install with CUDA ``ON`` or ``OFF``, use:

 ``
-CUDA # Set to ON/OFF to compile TChem-atm with or without NVIDIA-GPUs support.
+CUDA="ON" # Set to ON/OFF to compile TChem-atm with or without NVIDIA-GPUs support.
 ``
 Additionally, specify the root directory for installing/building the third-party libraries: